Android File Transfer for Linux (and macOS!)

 brew install homebrew/cask-versions/whoozle-android-file-transfer-nightly

 You’ll need Qt installed to build the GUI app.
-Here are the build instructions with qt5 from homebrew (brew install qt5
+Here are the build instructions with Qt5 from Homebrew (brew install qt5):

 mkdir build